-- A. THAT Council receive this report and refer the following Recommendations and Consideration items for public delegations to be heard. - B. THAT for the City-Wide Development Cost Levy (Vancouver DCL), Council approve the following: - B1.
-Increase DCL rates, to increase the proportion of growth costs recovered from new development: - S Multi-family residential: From \$2.50/square foot (\$26.91/square metre) to \$5.00/square foot (\$53.82/square metre) - S Commercial: From \$2.50/square foot (\$53.82/square metre) to \$5.00/square foot (\$21.52/square metre) - S Industrial: From \$1.00/square foot (\$10.76/square metre) to \$2.00/square foot (\$21.52/square metre). - B2.
-For schools (k-12) maintain the rate at \$0.51/square foot (\$5.49/square metre); and for daycare reduce the rate from \$0.51/square foot (\$5.49/square metre) to \$10.00/Building Permit.
+- A. THAT Council receive this report and refer the following Recommendations and Consideration items for public delegations to be heard.
+(Approved by Council on May 13, 2003.) - B. THAT for the City-Wide Development Cost Levy (Vancouver DCL), Council approve the following: - B1.
+Increase DCL rates, to increase the proportion of growth costs recovered from new development: - \$ Multi-family residential: From \$2.50/square foot (\$26.91/square metre) to \$5.00/square foot (\$53.82/square metre) - S Commercial: From \$2.50/square foot (\$26.91/square metre) to \$5.00/square foot (\$53.82/square metre) - \$ Industrial: From \$1.00/square foot (\$10.76/square metre) to \$2.00/square foot (\$21.52/square metre).

-- B3.
-Expand the exemption for social housing to include rental or co-op housing owned and operated by a non-profit housing society or housing co-op, secured by a City Housing Agreement. - B4.
-For non-profits, provide DCL relief, where considered necessary, to nonprofit-owned facilities that are already approved for a Civic Capital Grant, with DCL relief in the form of additional grant money, to pay back some or all of their DCL. - B5.
+- B2.
+For schools (k-12) maintain the rate at \$0.51/square foot (\$5.49/square metre); and for daycare reduce the rate from \$0.51/square foot (\$5.49/square metre) to \$10.00/Building Permit. - B3.
+Expand the definition of social housing to include rental or co-op housing owned and operated by a non-profit housing society or housing co-op, secured by a City Housing Agreement, thereby exempting these housing forms from DCLs. - B4.
+For non-profits, provide DCL relief, where considered necessary, to non-profit-owned facilities that are already approved for a Civic Capital Grant, with such DCL relief being in the form of additional grant money, to pay back some or all of their DCL assessments. - B5.
 For Downtown Eastside development (area of tripartite Vancouver Agreement), report back on whether the DCL rate should be lower than for the rest of the City-Wide DCL, after receiving the consultant economic impact analysis. - B6.
 Provide a grace period of one year from approval of these recommendations before DCL rate increases come into effect.
-Rate reductions will take effect on approval of the appropriate revisions to the DCL By-law. - B7.
-Allocate DCL revenues among project categories, in the same proportion as growth costs: - S Park 41% - S Replacement housing 32% - S Transportation 22% - S Childcare 5%
+Rate reductions will take effect on enactment of the appropriate amendments to the DCL By-law. - B7.
+Allocate DCL revenues among project categories, in the same proportion as growth costs: - S Park 41% - S Replacement housing 32% - S Transportation 22% - \$ Childcare 5%